Frequently Asked Questions

 What makes VRM Toronto unique?

-We are passionate about the retina.
+We are passionate about fighting blindness.
 This is the heart of our practice and we have devoted our lives to studying and advancing our field.

 We pride ourselves on offering a highly specialized clinical environment in a small boutique like setting while offering the most current advancements in retinal technology.
 All practices at VRM Toronto are designed to be centred around the patient experience.
 We believe that all patients should feel safe, empowered, and engaged as participants in their healthcare.
 We are your partners and on the same team.